 — PRN (@PRNlive) February 27, 2026

 That’s why Turn 1 at COTA has become an engineered chaos.
 It rewards conviction and punishes hesitation, while masking blame just enough for drivers to convince themselves they did nothing wrong.
 It’s not that there are no ethics.
-It’s that survival instincts overpower them the moment the field hits that hill.
+Just that instincts overpower them the moment the field hits that hill.

 Ross Chastain’s take on Turn 1 at COTA

-During a media interaction ahead of the race at Circuit of the Americas, Ross Chastain did not sugarcoat his record through Turn 1.
-The Trackhouse Racing driver said he has struggled there and admitted he has both spun and been spun in the corner, including during a race in the NASCAR O’Reilly Series.
+During a media interaction ahead of the race at Circuit of the Americas, Ross Chastain said he has struggled there and admitted he has both spun and been spun in the corner.

-He pointed to the uphill approach as the main problem.
+The Trackhouse Racing driver pointed to the uphill approach as the main problem.
 Finding a braking marker while climbing compresses time and space, and restarts amplify the issue.
 The speed delta between restarts and green-flag laps changes how drivers judge entry, even with restart zones moved closer to Turn 20.